 Tim Oakes is Professor of Geography and Director of the Center for Asian Studies at the University of Colorado Boulder.
 He is currently working on urban planning and infrastructural urbanism in China’s ‘New Area’ urban zones.

 Emily T. Yeh is a professor of Geography at the University of Colorado Boulder.
 She has a long-term interest in the Chinese state’s infrastructure development in Tibetan areas.
 She is currently exploring the ways in which nature is being made into a type of infrastructure under Xi Jinping’s campaign for ‘ecological civilization.

-Darren Byler is a postdoctoral fellow at the Center for Asian Studies at the University of Colorado, Boulder.
+Darren Byler is a assistant professor of international studies at Simon Fraser University.
 He researches the dispossession of ethno-racial and political minorities through digital capitalism and surveillance infrastructures in China and the global South.